SeekerRook/cpn-py/README.md

 ---

+Below is an example **summary section** you can place in `README.md`.
+It highlights the main points about **Hierarchical Petri Nets** (HCPNs) and references a separate file (e.g., `docs_HCPN.md`) for detailed information.
+This summary contains **no code** and is suitable for a high-level overview:

+---

+### Hierarchical Petri Nets (HCPNs)

+**Hierarchical Petri Nets** (or **Hierarchical Colored Petri Nets**, HCPNs) extend standard CPNs by allowing **substitution transitions**.
+A substitution transition in a “parent” module references another entire Petri net (the “child” or **submodule**), enabling multi-level, modular process modeling.

+1. **Modules:**
+   Each component or sub-process is defined as its own CPN, making the overall model more **scalable** and **reusable**.

+2. **Substitution Transitions:**
+   Instead of firing tokens directly, these special transitions delegate token flow to another CPN.
+This allows nesting sub-processes inside higher-level transitions.

+3. **Fusion Sets (Optional):**
+   Certain places across modules can be *fused* together, sharing the same marking.
+This mechanism simplifies situations where multiple modules must access the same data or resources.

+4. **Visualization:**
+   HCPNs can be rendered with a specialized **Graphviz** visualizer, illustrating each module as a separate subgraph, highlighting substitution transitions and linking them to child modules with dashed edges.

+To learn more about defining, structuring, and visualizing hierarchical nets in `cpnpy`, see **[docs_HCPN.md](docs_HCPN.md)** for a comprehensive guide.

+---

 ## Additional Notes

 - **Bindings and Guard Evaluation:** Guards and arc expressions are Python code snippets evaluated under a user-defined `EvaluationContext`.
 This allows integrating custom logic (functions, constants) into your CPN model.